BonnierNews/flappy-wasp-game/README.md

 _Note: This project is inspired by
 [The Coding Train](https://thecodingtrain.com/).
-Check him out - he has many more fun workshops like this on his YouTube channel!_
+Check him out - he has many more fun coding challenges like this on his YouTube channel!_